andrew-rogers/noobs-wasak/README.md

 * Remote terminal access prior to any installation.
 * Avoid repartitioning of SD Card until required by you!
 NOOBS modifies the SD Card partition table even before an OS is selected for installation.
 * Because repartitioning is avoided, the SD Card can still be accessed when inserted into an Android device.
-* WaSak extension packages are zip files, easily accessible on most devices.
+* WaSaK extension packages are zip files, easily accessible on most devices.
 * Allows much more hacking and hands-on learning.
 * Does not require installation of a VNC viewer.
 * Dedicated embedded applications can be facilitated simply by creating a WaSaK extension package without requiring a desktop OS.